syncfusion-content/maui-docs/MAUI/TabView/Populating-Items.md

 {% endtabs %}

-Bind the items source of the `ListView`, and set the required appearance in its `ItemTemplate` property in which the list view can be hosted within the content region of tab item.
+Bind the items source of the `ListView`, and set the required appearance in its `ItemTemplate` property, in which the list view can be hosted within the content region of tab item.

 {% highlight xaml %}